wp-plugins/landing-pages-builder/readme.txt

 > This plugin works great with the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Google Adwords and Facebook Ads campaigns with one click") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to generate new leads and get new customers.

-With this plugin you can easily create and monitor Landing Pages for your wordpress site with features you won't get anywhere else.
+With this plugin you can easily create and monitor Landing Pages for your wordpress site.

 Improve conversion rates, get new leads and manage all your landing pages in one place.
 Host your landing pages on wordpress, facebook, twtiter or anywhere else.
 Optimize your landing pages using the extensive analytics provided.